HertieDataScience/SyllabusAndLectures/README.md

 ## Part V: Collaborative research project

-For the remainder of the course we will bring together all of the tools we have learned to conduct an original collaborative and reproducible research project.
+We will bring together all of the tools we have learned to conduct an original collaborative and reproducible research project.
 You will present the results from the project in multiple mediums including as a paper, a presentation to the class, and a website.
 The project should ideally be the starting point of your thesis.

-### Week 10: Gather & Clean Data + Statistical Analysis

-### Week 11: Compose Reproducible Research Documents
+### Week 11: Prepare collaborative research project

 ### Week 12: Present Results